linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/18 Global Financial Crisis And COVID.md

 ---
-aliases:
-- Global Financial Crisis And COVID
+title: "Chapter 18: Global Financial Crisis and COVID-19 Pandemic"
-tags: null
-key_concepts: null
 parent_directory: International Finance Full chapters
-cssclasses: academia
-title: 'Chapter 18: Global Financial Crisis And COVID'
-linter-yaml-title-alias: 'Chapter 18: Global Financial Crisis And COVID'
+formatted: 2025-12-21 12:20:00 PM
+formatter_model: kimi-k2-turbo
+cli_tool: claude-code
 primary_tags:
   - global financial crisis
-- global cost credit crunch
+  - credit crunch
-- innovations linked financial crisis
-- financial crisis covid019
+  - financial innovations
-- 2009 report imf estimated
-- international finance problem cds
+  - credit default swaps
+  - collateralized debt obligations
 secondary_tags:
+  - subprime mortgages
+  - structured investment vehicles
+  - special purpose entities
   - aig collapse
-- pandemic number financial innovations
+  - covid-19 pandemic
-- billion outbreak credit crunch
-- derivatives 18 credit crunch
-- innovation collateralized debt obligations
-- institutions paid premiums aig
-- 482 global financial crisis
-- financial effects crisis clear
-- mortgages usa impact
-- financial crisis theory instruments
+  - financial regulation
+  - quantitative easing
-- crisis impact
+  - fiscal stimulus
-- pandemic chapter outline 18
-- finance great deal crisis
-- crucial role credit crunch
-- 2008 losses cdss instigated
-- financial institutions 18 22
-tags_extracted: '2025-12-18T01:39:28.933079'
+cssclasses: academia
 ---

-# CHAPTER 18

-## THE GLOBAL FINANCIAL CRISIS AND THE COVID019 PANDEMIC

-CHAPTER OUTLINE
+# Chapter 18: Global Financial Crisis and COVID-19 Pandemic

+## Chapter Outline

 18.1 Introduction
 18.2 Financial innovation: collateralized debt obligations and credit default swaps 18.3 Special purpose vehicle/special purpose entity 18.4 A structured investment vehicle
 18.5 Credit derivatives and credit default swaps
-18.6 !e pricing of credit derivatives
+18.6 The pricing of credit derivatives
-18.7 !e credit crunch
+18.7 The credit crunch
 18.8 Causes of the credit crunch
 18.9 Legislative changes and deregulation
 18.10 Deterioration in bank lending standards and adverse selection 18.11 Increase in household indebtedness

-18.12 Financial innovation and the credit rating agencies
+18.12 Financial innovation and the credit rating agencies 18.13 Increased leverage in the financial system

-18.13
-Increased leverage in the financial system
 18.14 Mispricing of risk
-18.15 Incentive structures and risk management practices in the banks 18.16 !e response to the credit crunch
+18.15 Incentive structures and risk management practices in the banks 18.16 The response to the credit crunch
-18.17 Cuts in o'cial short-term interest rates
+18.17 Cuts in official short-term interest rates
 18.18 Liquidity provision
 18.19 Quantitative easing
 18.20 Fiscal stimulus

-18.21
-Bailouts of financial institutions
+18.21 Bailouts of financial institutions
 18.22 Bank stress tests
 18.23 Regulatory response
-18.24 !e UK response
+18.24 The UK response
 18.25 Fines

-18.26
-!e Covid-19 crisis and the impact on global financial markets and the global economy 18.27 Conclusions
+18.26 The COVID-19 crisis and the impact on global financial markets and the global economy 18.27 Conclusions

-18.1 INTRODUCTION
+## 18.1 Introduction

-In this chapter you will learn about: financial innovations such as collateralized debt obligations (CDOs)

-and credit default swaps (CDSs), the causes of the credit crunch, the failure of Lehman Brothers and AIG,

-the financial cost of the credit crunch, the measures taken by the authorities in response to the crisis and the

-policy lessons and implications of the credit crunch.
-In addition, we look at the impact of the Covid-19 global

-health and economic crisis and the policy response.
+In this chapter you will learn about: financial innovations such as collateralized debt obligations (CDOs) and credit default swaps (CDSs), the causes of the credit crunch, the failure of Lehman Brothers and AIG, the financial cost of the credit crunch, the measures taken by the authorities in response to the crisis and the policy lessons and implications of the credit crunch.
+In addition, we look at the impact of the COVID-19 global health and economic crisis and the policy response.

-The Global Financial Crisis and the Covid-19 Pandemic
+### The Global Financial Crisis and the COVID-19 Pandemic

-A number of financial innovations have been developed since the 1990s through to the present. !ese new

-financial instruments such as collateralized debt obligations and credit derivatives including credit default

-swaps played a significant role in the so-called credit crunch which is generally considered to have started
+A number of financial innovations have been developed since the 1990s through to the present.
+These new financial instruments such as collateralized debt obligations and credit derivatives including credit default swaps played a significant role in the so-called credit crunch which is generally considered to have started on 9 August 2007.

-- n 9)August 2007.
 On that date BNP Paribas warned investors that they would not be able to withdraw money from two of its funds due to a 'complete evaporation of liquidity' in the market.
-In addition, the European Central Bank pumped &95 billion of liquidity into the markets, followed a few days later by a further &108.7 billion.
+In addition, the European Central Bank pumped €95 billion of liquidity into the markets, followed a few days later by a further €108.7 billion.
 Up until the outbreak of the credit crunch financial innovation had generally been viewed as a good thing for financial markets and the economy.
 It was believed that risk could be divided up into various tranches and transferred from market participants wishing to reduce their risk exposure to other participants prepared to take on greater risk exposure.
 However, the credit crunch showed that rather than reduce risk exposure, much of the financial innovation had in fact built up the level of risk to such a high level that there was a major breakdown in the banking and financial systems.
-In April 2009, the International Monetary Fund (IMF) estimated that there would be close to \$4.1 trillion of losses in financial institutions worldwide. !e scale of the financial crisis was unprecedented in modern times and comparisons were made with the global depression of the 1930s.
+In April 2009, the International Monetary Fund (IMF) estimated that there would be close to $4.1 trillion of losses in financial institutions worldwide.
+The scale of the financial crisis was unprecedented in modern times and comparisons were made with the global depression of the 1930s.

 !e chapter begins with a look at two of the key financial instruments linked to the credit crisis,